 Yoga - Dispelling the idea that women don't fart since Bodhisattva.

-• I'm a web developer, have asthma and zero to none athletic ability.
+I'm a web developer, have asthma and zero to none athletic ability.
 Two months ago I decided I needed to do something about it and since I always loved martial arts, I enlisted myself in a karate dojo, a full-contact one at that.
 It's still hard as hell and there are times when I barely walk from the exhaustion but there is a noticeable progress from what I was when I started.
+So my advice is just start exercising and don't give up.
+Changing the body takes time.

 A bunch of comapnies would go out of business.
 Also geeks in speific verticals would have a lot of fun.
 That's about it.